 This year’s competition

-The 38th annual Robert H. Herndon Memorial Science Competition will be held and celebrated on May 21, 2015.
-The Competition will be celebrated at both the East and West Coast.
+The 38th annual Robert H. Herndon Memorial Science Competition was held on May 21, 2015.
+The Competition was celebrated on both the East and West Coast.

-Middle and high school students will display their scientific prowess with both experiments and essays on a variety of topics.
-Monetary prizes are awarded to winners.
+Middle and high school students displayed their scientific prowess with both experiments and essays on a variety of topics.

 The entry packets contain all the forms, information and critical deadlines needed for participation.